And here’s the countdown to the Top 10 Fitness Myths…

 So don’t be afraid to lift heavy weights if you’re a woman.
 Lifting heavy will make a woman strong, not manly.
 And personally, I find a strong woman sexy as hell.

-9. Yoga will make you long and lean
+#9 Yoga will Make you Long and Lean

 I’ve been to a few yoga classes in my day.
 And yes, I’ll admit my attendance was at least “partly” motivated by the target rich environment of fit young ladies (there was only one other dude in the class).
 But the flexibility and breath training of yoga appealed to the martial artist in me, so I took the class seriously.

 My take on yoga?
 After over 25 years of martial arts training, yoga was the best flexibility training that I ever experienced.
 I also found yoga to be outstanding for balance, static strength, and breath work.
 But hearing someone say that yoga will make your muscles long and lean makes me cringe.
-Maybe we’re dealing with semantics here, but I’m thinking the “length” of a muscle is not going to change anymore than the skeletal structure it’s attached to.
+Maybe we’re dealing with semantics here, but I’m thinking the “length” of a muscle is not going to change any more than the skeletal structure it’s attached to.
 Perhaps the increase in flexibility from yoga training causes people to use the term “long” to describe their muscles.
 Whether it’s poor terminology or marketing hype, yoga will not make your muscles long.

 As far as lean, yoga will contribute no more to being “lean” than any other activity using equivalent caloric expenditure.
 I’m saying that if your yoga class causes you to burn 150 calories and mopping the floor causes you to burn 150 calories, mopping the floor will make you just as lean as doing yoga.
-But then you’re unlikely to see the hot blonde chic doing the downward dog in yoga pants while mopping your floor.
+But then you’re unlikely to see the hot blonde chick doing the downward dog in yoga pants while mopping your floor.

-8. Deadlifts and Squats are dangerous.
+#8 Deadlifts and Squats are Dangerous

 Have you picked a bag of groceries off of the floor recently?
 Then you’ve done the deadlift.
 Have you stood up from a seated position?
 Then you’ve done the squat.
 Danger in these movements is a factor of load and technique.
 Proper technique will ensure proper skeletal alignment, reducing the chance of injury.
 Using a load appropriate for your current fitness level will also reduce the chance of injury.
 Notice I did not say eliminate injury.
 All movement involves the risk of injury to some extent, whether it’s rocking a 400 pound squat or crossing the street.

 Let me make this clear from the start: There is no “best program” for building muscle.
 There are too many factors that change from person to person to call anything “best”.
-That being said, three sets of ten reps is a good program for building muscle – for the beginner.
+That being said, three sets of ten to twelve reps is a good program for building muscle – for the beginner.

 Damn near every exercise machine lulls you into a false sense of security.
 The machine makes you think you are strong, when you are much weaker than you would be if you spent the same time and effort with free weights.
-The machine forces you into a plane of motion that is not natural and almost always robs you of the opportunity to develop stabilizing muscles, posture, and balance.
+The machine forces you into a plane of motion that is not natural and almost always robs you of the opportunity to develop stabilizing muscles, posture and balance.

 So when the real world strikes – and the real world always strikes – and you have to lift a couch or push a car or pull your dog off of the mailman, you’ll find that all of your machine work doesn’t quite transfer to the task at hand.
 Skeletal and muscular injuries are a risk in ANY exercise program.
 A deadlift isn’t bungee jumping.
 Grab the bar and move some damn weight!

-Oh how I love it when the former high school football star walks into my gym for the first time.
+How I love it when the former high school football star walks into my gym for the first time.
 He’s five or ten years removed from his varsity jacket, but he still appears to be in pretty good shape.
 Hell, he still goes to the gym three days a week and he IS in better shape than the average Joe.

 But his fitness mag workout built muscles lie to him.
 They give him an arrogance that I smell and I can’t help but satisfy the urge to serve him some humble pie.
-So I feed him a simple 4 minute workout of Tabata squats.
+So I feed him a simple 4-minute workout of Tabata squats.
 No added weight – just his body.
 His face reddens, his legs quiver, but he makes it to the end.
 And then curls into the fetal position in the corner.

 Being “fit” should give a person relative high performance across a broad spectrum of physical attributes including strength, endurance, balance, flexibility, and coordination.
 You can look like an underwear model and still get humbled by having to move the refrigerator.